-Update (12/30/17): Article updated with Sony’s latest official sales figures for PS4 (70.6 million) and PlayStation VR (5 million), which were announced in January, and the latest movements (or lack thereof) of VR on Xbox.
+Update (June 25th, 2020): Article updated with Sony’s latest official sales figures for PS4 (106 million) and PlayStation VR (5 million), which were announced in January, and the latest movements (or lack thereof) of VR on Xbox.

 Moving the Needle

 Sony’s official figures put PS4 sales (including PS4 and PS4 Pro) at 106 million units as of the end of 2019.
 Microsoft meanwhile hasn’t publicly revealed their Xbox One sales figures for some time, though recent estimates put it somewhere around 50 million units.
 Competitively, that’s a massive gap.
 And it isn’t helping Microsoft that, for gamers on the fence between the two consoles, PlayStation has a big fat check mark in the VR column while Xbox doesn’t.